 The widely expected start to the 2021 NBA Draft is the Pistons taking Cade Cunningham No. 1, the Rockets taking Jalen Green second, and then it falls to the Cavaliers at No. 3 to take either Evan Mobley or Jalen Suggs.

-The Toronto Raptors and the Orlando Magic — the owners of the No. 4 and 5 picks, respectively — want into that conversation and are trying to trade up with Cleveland, reports Kevin O’Conner of The Ringer.
+The Toronto Raptors and the Orlando Magic — the owners of the No. 4 and 5 picks, respectively — want into that conversation and are trying to trade up with Cleveland, reports Kevin O’Connor of The Ringer.

 League sources say the Cavaliers have received significant trade interest for this selection, and the Raptors and Magic—the next two teams up to pick—have made offers to move up.
 But Cleveland might just stay put.